Continue to encourage and support prisoners’ families throughout the year.

 - LETTER WRITING CLUB

 Writing letters is often the best form of communication between children and their incarcerated parents.
-To make the process smoother, help children think of important things to say in their letters.
-Encourage everyone to follow your state’s Department of Corrections rules for prisoner correspondence.
+To make the process smoother, you can help children think of things to say in their letters.
+Encourage everyone to follow your state’s department of corrections rules for prisoner correspondence.

 - BACK-TO-SCHOOL EVENT

-Determine the gender, grade-levels, and number of children you wish to serve.
+Determine the gender, grade levels, and number of children you wish to serve.
 Then purchase the required school supplies and throw a party for the kids.
-Providing this support can relieve financial pressure on caregivers and help children have a more successful school year.
+Providing this support can relieve financial pressure on parents and guardians and help children have a more successful school year.

-There are a number of books written for children of the incarcerated.
+There are a number of books written for children of incarcerated parents.
 Giving kids an opportunity to hear about how others cope with similar experiences can be very helpful.
 You might use additional books to share the Gospel or moral values.
 Take time for children to share their thoughts or let them draw pictures about what they think about the books.

 - MOVIE NIGHT

-You don’t need a theater to host a movie night.
-Just convert a classroom or fellowship hall into a fun, comfortable place to watch movies and allow children to relax and enjoy themselves in a safe environment.
+You don’t need a theater to host a movie night!
+Convert a classroom or fellowship hall into a fun, comfortable place to watch movies and allow children to relax and enjoy themselves in a safe environment.

-Above all, let the families of the incarcerated know they are welcome at your church.
-Invite the kids to Sunday School and Vacation Bible School.
-Involve the caregivers in your women’s or men’s ministries.
-Include them in your Fourth of July cookout and your Easter party.
-Ask if they would like to join the choir or help plan the church’s annual yard sale.
+Above all, let the families of those behind bars know they are welcome at your church.
+Invite the kids to Sunday school and Vacation Bible School.
+Involve the parents and guardians in your women’s or men’s ministries.
+Include them in your Fourth of July cookout and your Easter celebration.
+Ask if they want to join the choir or help plan the church’s annual yard sale.
 You will be amazed at how richly you—as well as they—are blessed as you enfold the families of the incarcerated into your fellowship.